Antitrust chief rips Google and Amazon, citing historic breakups

 Delrahim argued that “harm to innovation” is also an important dimension of competition that can have far-reaching effects.

-“Consider, for example, a product that never reaches the market or is withdrawn from the market due to an unlawful acquisition,” he added, immediately after noting low prices or free services from Google and Amazon.com Inc. “The antitrust laws should protect the competition that would be lost in that scenario as well.”
+“Consider, for example, a product that never reaches the market or is withdrawn from the market due to an unlawful acquisition,” he added, immediately after noting low prices or free services from Google and Amazon.com.
+“The antitrust laws should protect the competition that would be lost in that scenario as well.”

 Delrahim said that lack of competition can degrade product quality, citing privacy lapses and free speech questions as examples.
-Tech platforms such as Google and Facebook Inc. have come under fire for mishandling of these issues.
+Tech platforms such as Google and Facebook have come under fire for mishandling these issues.

 “By protecting competition, we can have an impact on privacy and data protection,” he said.

-The acquisition of startups is a common strategy by tech giants, but some some critics say this can block the rise of potential competitors.
+The acquisition of startups is a common strategy by tech giants, but some critics say this can block the rise of potential competitors.
 Delrahim said he might not be able to define when such purchases are problematic.

 For more articles like this, please visit us at bloomberg.com